 Prior to the start of a treatment cycle, intended parents must agree to the payment requirements for these services and receive a financial clearance from RMANJ.
 Any questions surrounding insurance coverage or other finance issues should be directed to the RMANJ Finance Department.

 RMANJ is not responsible for any costs associated with medications and outside monitoring services for a carrier.
 These costs are paid directly by the intended parents.
 Any fees related to the use of RMANJ mental health professionals and counseling services are billed separately by RMANJ and are not included in the cost of treatment.
-Please contact Complementary Alternative Medicine for a fee schedule for these services.
+Please contact the Collaborative Wellness Team for a fee schedule for these services.